 - Acute residential treatment.
 Your coverage for this treatment is considered to be an inpatient benefit.
 During the inpatient pre-service review process (see Part 4), Blue Cross and Blue Shield will assess your specific health care needs.
 The least intensive type of setting that is required for your mental condition will be approved by Blue Cross and Blue Shield. - Partial hospital programs or intensive outpatient programs.
-Prior to your health plan renewal date on or after July 1, 2014, coverage for these programs is considered to be an inpatient benefit.
-When your new coverage period begins, coverage for these programs will be considered to be an outpatient benefit.
+Your coverage for these programs is considered to be an outpatient benefit.